Intercultural Connections

 Research shows that some (but certainly not all ) ways of implementing DEI can adversely impact organizations (Kidder et al., 2004; Lai et al., 2014; Legault et al., 2011; Dobbin & Kalev, 2013, 2016, 2022; al-Gharbi, 2024; Jagdeep et al., 2024).
 This research shows that content, mode of delivery, and pace of expectations for behaviour change can alter how DEI programs impact an organization.

-The most important difference between intercultural communication and DEI is their different skill sets and goals.
+The most important distinction between intercultural communication and DEI is their different skill sets and goals.
 Intercultural communication draws on a vast array of scholarship, including psychology, cognitive linguistics, history, and interdisciplinary cultural studies.
 DEI primarily draws from "scholarship intertwined with politics and a political change agenda to confront social oppression at whatever level it occurs" (Mertens, 2007, 2008).
+Within intercultural scholarship, there is always a place at the table for DEI, but it's not the only voice.

 Intercultural Connections provides your organization or community with intercultural communication skills.
 We take a practical approach and are committed to building your capacity for collaborative conversations.
 We will tailor strategies to foster effective communication across differences in your organization or community, facilitating cooperation towards shared goals.